-How will 2018’s tech announcements transform customer experience?
+How will 2018’s tech announcements transform customer experience?by

 What are the implications of some of this year's biggest tech stories for customer experience management?